dougeby/IntuneDocs/intune/android-enterprise-overview.md

 Android enterprise doesn’t provide a default email app or native email profile object like that which is provided by iOS.
 Instead, email configurations can be set by applying app configuration settings to email apps that support them.
 Gmail and Nine Work are two Exchange ActiveSync (EAS) client apps in the Play Store that support configuration with Android enterprise app configuration.

 Intune provides configuration templates for Gmail and Nine Work apps when managed as work apps.
-Other email apps that supports app configuration profiles can be configured with mobile app configuration policies.
+Other email apps that support app configuration profiles can be configured with mobile app configuration policies.

-If you are using Exchange ActiveSync conditional access for an Android work profile devices, consider using either the Gmail or Nine Work email app.
+If you are using Exchange ActiveSync conditional access for an Android work profile device, consider using either the Gmail or Nine Work email app.
 The Microsoft Outlook for Android app, or any other email app that uses modern authentication via ADAL, is also supported.
 For more information, see [How to configure email settings in Microsoft Intune](email-settings-configure.md).

 ## App protection policies